 I came home with 25 pounds of peaches that arrived in our area via The Peach Truck.
-Still without kitchen counters, appliances (other than my old oven plugged into the spot my new ovens will eventually go), baking is not the stress reliever that it used to be.
+Without kitchen counters, appliances (other than my old oven plugged into the spot my new ovens will eventually go), baking is not the stress reliever that it used to be.
 But a few peach desserts are necessary when they’re at their peak flavor and juiciness.
-This fresh peach loaf was terrific!
+This fresh Peach Soda Bread was terrific!

 Southern Peach Bread

-Finally, I researched the best proportions for making quick breads—the flour, the leavener, eggs and the liquid.
-The recommendation is 2 parts flour, 2 parts liquid, 1 egg and 1 teaspoon baking powder for each 4 ounces of flour.
+Finally, I researched the best proportions for making quick bread—the flour, the leavener, eggs, and the liquid.
+The recommendation is 2 parts flour, 2 parts liquid, 1 egg, and 1 teaspoon baking powder for every 4 ounces of flour.
 Sugar is to taste.
 Then I started from scratch.
 I still needed to tweak.
 A second egg was the solution.
 Whew!

 More Peach Recipes:

-There is definitely some cooking chemistry involved in making the best quick breads.
-The basic ratios must be maintained—flour, liquid, eggs and leavening.
+There is definitely some cooking chemistry involved in making the best quick bread.
+The basic ratios must be maintained—flour, liquid, eggs, and leavening.
 Any fruit can be added, but remember juicy fruits like peaches contribute liquid.